goosst/wesite/content/posts/postbox_v2.md

 # Goal

 Get notified when a letter / package is dropped in your mail box (the real mail, not e-mail).
-Notifications are implemented by integration in my home assistant but alternatives (sending an e-mail, text message, etc.), could be useful extensions.
+Notifications are implemented by integration in my home assistant.
+Alternatives - sending an e-mail, text message, ... - could be useful extensions.

 This is an improvement over the [first version]({{< relref "postbox.md" >}}) to reduce the energy consumption significantly.
-This requires an additional component and some tinkering with the dc-converter.
+It requires an additional component and some tinkering with the dc-converter.

 # Concept
 A distance sensor senses upwards in the mailbox, if a package is on top of it, the distance will be small.
 If the box is empty a larger distance is sensed.